 Different devices use augmented reality in different ways from one another.
 Devices that users wear, such as the Google Glasses, bring AR to the user’s eyes directly.
-Other devices use cameras for apps within the device.
-Applications such as Snapchat and Pokemon Go use they type of AR.
+Other devices use cameras for apps within the device, for example Pokemon GO or Snapchat.

 And finally, projectors and video equipment can be used for augmented reality.
 This is how the theater production of ‘Dancing in Cyberspace’ was produced.

 Most often, these major AR applications are built from scratch.
 However, off-the-shelf AR tools are becoming more and more common.